Questions About Life Coaching:

 Therapy: Treatment for Mental Health

-• If you are not able to find a therapist who is able to see you (many insurance-paneled therapists are full), the next best option is to work with a provider who is not in-network with your insurance company, but who can help you submit claims to your insurance company.
+- If you are not able to find a therapist who is able to see you (many insurance-paneled therapists are full), the next best option is to work with a provider who is not in-network with your insurance company, but who can provide you with super bills to submit to your insurance company.

-• (That’s how our system works at Growing Self.
-We’re not in-network, but if you’re seeing one of our providers for therapy for the treatment of a condition, we can help you use your benefits by submitting claims for you.)
+- (That’s how our system works at Growing Self.
+We’re not in-network, but if you’re seeing one of our providers for therapy for the treatment of a condition, we can help you use your benefits by providing you with super bills.)

 Coaching: Growth, Accountability, and Self-Improvement: